 I've got Pimples on my Nipples!

 Some Moms experience an acne outbreak on their breasts and nipples during breastfeeding.

-Acne that is due to hormonal changes, can be found anywhere on the body, including the breasts
+Acne that is due to hormonal changes can be found anywhere on the body, including the breasts.

 Breastfeeding and Acne in Baby?

-* This acne is usually visible from the first few weeks of life, until about three months postpartum.
+This acne is usually visible from the first few weeks of life, until about three months postpartum.

-* The occurrence of birth acne, is more common in boys than in girls.
+The occurrence of birth acne is more common in boys than in girls.

-* This acne is usually situated on Baby’s cheeks, near the mouth, chin, forehead or on the scalp.
+This acne is usually situated on Baby’s cheeks, near the mouth, chin, forehead or on the scalp.

-* Lotions and oils will just worsen the condition, and should be avoided.
+Lotions and oils might worsen the condition and should be avoided.

 End of Acne and breastfeeding page